ScandEval/ScandEval/docs/datasets/italian.md

 from manual annotations, while the training set is based on an automatic annotation pipeline.

-The Italian part of the original dataset consists of 181,000 sentences.
-We use the given training, validation and testing sets, and use 1,024 / 256 / 2,048 samples for training, validation, and testing, respectively.
+The Italian part of the original dataset consists of 181,927 sentences, split into 145,520 / 18,190 / 18,217 for training, validation, and testing respectively.
+We use given splits, and use 1,024 / 256 / 2,048 samples for training, validation, and testing, respectively.

 We have furthermore converted their fine-grained labelling scheme to the CoNLL-2003 labelling scheme, which is more common in the NER literature.
 The mapping is as follows: